a350-900ulr/VRP-gym-env/README.md

 > `python main.py [action] [-environment_count] [-training_timesteps_k] [-place_count] [-vehicle_count] [-package_count] [-verbose] [-verbose_trigger]`

-Train:
+Training:
-* To train a model with 5 simultaneous environments for 2 million timesteps with an environment using 40 places, 12 vehicles, & 25 packages, the command would be `python main.py train 5 2000 40 12 25`
+* For example, to train a model with 5 simultaneous environments for 2 million timesteps with an environment using 40 places, 12 vehicles, & 25 packages, the command would be `python main.py train 5 2000 40 12 25`

-Test/Visualize:
+Testing/Visualization:
 * To get a list of available models, use `ls models`
 * The default model name format is "ppo_vrp_e`environment_count`-t`training_timesteps_k`_pvp-`place_count`-`vehicle_count`-`package_count`"
 * To test a speicfic model, specify the parameters in the same way.